MichelML/jlog/README.md

 <a href="https://github.com/MichelML/jlog2"><img src="https://travis-ci.org/MichelML/jlog.svg?branch=master"  alt='Build Status'></img></a>
 </div>

 <p>Save Jira worklogs from the terminal.
-Stop switching context for it.
-Stop relying on your memory to recall the work you did.</p>
+Stop switching context.
+Stop relying on your memory.</p>
 <p>The goal is to save your worklog <strong>as you do the actual work</strong>.

 ## Installation